1994 NBA Finals

 The series was hailed as a meeting of the two great centers who had previously played for a championship in college.
 In 1984, while Olajuwon was with the University of Houston and Ewing was with Georgetown University, Georgetown beat Houston 84–75 in the 1984 NCAA Championship game.
 But in this series, Olajuwon outperformed Ewing, outscoring him in every game of the series and posting numbers of 26.9 ppg on 50.0% shooting compared to Ewing's 18.9 ppg on 36.3% shooting.
 However, Ewing set an NBA finals record in the series with a total of 30 blocks, and tied the single-game record of 8 blocks in Game 5.
 Tim Duncan later set the record for most blocks in a Finals series with 32 blocks in six games, while Dwight Howard set the record for most blocked shots in a Finals game with 9 blocked shots in Game 4 of the 2009 Finals with the Orlando Magic.

 During the series, the Rockets played seven low-scoring, defensive games against the Knicks.
-After splitting the first two games in Houston, the Knicks won two out of three games at Madison Square Garden, which also hosted the Rangers' first Stanley Cup celebration in 54 years during the series.
+After splitting the first two games in Houston, the Knicks won two out of three games at Madison Square Garden, which also hosted the Stanley Cup Final where the New York Rangers won their first Stanley Cup in 54 years.